xlwings/xlwings/docs/installation.rst

 To call Excel from Python, you don't need an add-in.
 Also, you can use a single file VBA module (*standalone workbook*) instead of the add-in.
 For more details, see :ref:`xlwings_addin`.

 .. note::
    The add-in needs to be the same version as the Python package.
 Make sure to re-install the add-in after upgrading the xlwings package.
-Make sure to close Ecxel before installing/upgrading the add-in.

 .. note::
   When you are on macOS and are using the VBA standalone module instead of the add-in, you need to run ``$ xlwings runpython install`` once.